Directed by: Tomas Alfredson

 Which is a pity because the main storyline was good.

 But without the depth of character given in the novel, a lot of time was spent scratching my head asking, Why?

 An avid fan of the Jo Nesbø novels, I was excited to see his story come to life on the big screen.
-And Michael Fassbender suited the role of Harry, if not better looking and smaller than imagined from the text – he was a sincere brute, playing the damaged sincerity of a complicated man perfectly.
+And Michael Fassbender suited the role of Harry, if not better looking and smaller than imagined from the text – he was a sincere brute, playing the damaged, complicated man perfectly.